GregoryVds/tcpsnitch/README.md

 #### Libs

-For libjansson, simply install both versions with: `sudo apt-get install libjansson-dev libjansson-dev:i386`.
+For `libjansson`, simply install both versions with: `sudo apt-get install libjansson-dev libjansson-dev:i386`.

-For libpcap, a bit more work is needed as this library is not multiarch compatible.
+For `libpcap`, a bit more work is needed as this library is not multiarch compatible.
 The devel package of one architecture conflicts with the package of the other architecture, so we CANNOT simply perform `sudo apt-get install libpcap0.8-dev libpcap0.8-dev:i386`.
 A trick is to install the devel version for one architecture, and the regular lib version for the other architecture.
 We then need to manually create the symlink for the "linker name" of the library:

 Run `sudo apt-get install libpcap0.8-dev libpcap0.8:i386`.
 Then `sudo ln -s /usr/lib/i386-linux-gnu/libpcap.so.0.8 /usr/lib/i386-linux-gnu/libpcap.so`.